 Our differences make us unique, but our shared need for love and connection unites us all.
 Let’s break down barriers and create a world where love is celebrated, differences are embraced, and everyone feels seen, heard, and valued.

-Seeking Professional Help for Complex Posttraumatic Stress Disorder
+Seeking Professional Help for Complex PTSD

 If you suspect that you may have Complex PTSD or are struggling with its symptoms, it’s essential to seek professional help from a therapist or counselor who specializes in trauma.
-I am one of those people, I have an Advanced Certification in Trauma healing.
+I am one of those people; I have an Advanced Certification in Trauma healing.
 I, and therapists like me, can provide you with a proper diagnosis and develop a personalized treatment plan for your specific needs.

 Remember that seeking help for mental health concerns is a sign of strength, not weakness.
 It takes courage to confront trauma and work towards healing.
 So don’t hesitate to seek professional support – you deserve it.